 No one is on this Earth who is not needed at this time.
-Your children need you; your families and other loved ones and your community and nation need you.
-Here are some teachings from the ancient brains of my Ancestors:
+Your children need you; your families, other loved ones, your community and nation need you.
+Here is some wisdom from the ancient brains of my Ancestors:

 Way it Was - The Way it Should Be

-- Based on Teacings from Author, Rupert Ross, Dancing With the Ghost
+- Paraphrased from Rupert Ross', Dancing With the Ghost

 1. ANGER MUST NOT BE SHOWN